 How much of your cash is protected by the FSCS?

-Currently, individuals’, charities’ and businesses’ cash deposits are protected by the FSCS up to the value of £85,000 with an authorised bank or building society.
+Currently, if you're an individual, charity or business, cash deposits are protected by the FSCS up to the value of £85,000 with an authorised bank or building society.
 Joint account holders benefit from up to £170,000 protection.
 Although, the same does not apply to businesses where the company is a partnership of two people, and thus they only benefit from up to £85,000 protection per bank.

 Some banks and building societies share a banking license with one or more financial institutions that are part of the same banking group.
 In these circumstances the FSCS treats the group as one bank and therefore only protects up to £85,000 across those institutions.